marinakiseleva/thex_model/README.md

 This module is broken up into smaller modules that each provide different utilities and are described below.

 ## models
 Contains the different classifiers explored/used in the project.
+Each multiclass classifier below attempts to assign the probability of every class, for each sample.

 ### mc_kde_model
-Multiclass Kernel Density Estimate (KDE) model.
-Can be run either 'naively' (assuming feature independence and creating distinct distributions per feature per class) or non-naively, which creates a single distribution over all features.
-The 'mc' implies Multiclass, which functions by creating a class vector of 0s and 1s for each sample, and creating separate KDEs for each class.
+Multiclass Kernel Density Estimate (KDE) model, which creates a single distribution over all features for each transient class.
+The 'mc' implies Multiclass since a separate KDE is created for each class, and probabilities are determined by normalizing over the probability densities of all classes at the same level of the hierarchy.
 <!-- ### hmc_model
 Decisioning tree using the Hierarchical Multi-label Decisioing Tree from Vens, et al. 2008. -->

 ### clus_hmc_ens_model
-Decisioning tree using the Hierarchical Multi-label Decisioing Tree using bagging and variance based on class vector (CLUS-HMC-ENS) from Schietgat, Vens, Struyf, et al. 2010.
-Uses class vectors similar to MC KDE.
+Decisioning tree using the Hierarchical Multi-label Decisioing Tree using variance based on class hierarchy (CLUS-HMC-ENS) from Schietgat, Vens, Struyf, et al. 2010.

 ### ktrees_model
 Multiclass model with an ensemble of decision trees.
 Creates decision tree for each class, minimizing the Brier score.

-A probability is assigned for each class, for each sample independently.
+### network_model
+Series of Neural Networks, for each group of comparable transient classes.
+Starting at the root of the transient class hierarchy, the first neural network assigns probabilities to each class.
+We recurse on the subclasses of the class with the maximum probability, and repeat until we reach a class which has no subclasses.

 ## thex_data
 Data pulling, cleansing, normalizing, preparation, and plotting.